 - Unkempt Beauty: The make-up department tried to make Brosnan look as unattractive as possible after his character had been imprisoned and beaten up for 14 months, yet the director of Die Another Day undid some of its intended effect by giving the actor a gratuitous Shirtless Scene, so Bond still appears quite healthy (and remains at least somewhat desirable in the eyes of Brosnan's fangirls) in spite of the long-term torture.

 - "Well Done, Son!"
 Guy: There is a quasi-mother/son dynamic between him and M. In Tomorrow Never Dies, he is somewhat mortified when he discovers that M knows about his past sexual encounters (almost like a naughty boy who has been caught by his stern mother), and Bond even tries to defend his promiscuous behaviour with, "That was a long time ago, M, before [Paris] was married."
-In The World is Not Enough, M mentions to Elektra King that Bond is her best agent, but she'd never tell him that in person.
+In The World Is Not Enough, M mentions to Elektra King that Bond is her best agent, but she'd never tell him that in person.
 In Die Another Day, Bond's delivery of "You burn me, and now you want my help" is petulant and resentful, and the hurt he feels towards M for not trusting him earlier is more personal than professional.
 Brosnan even said that he wished that it was his Bond the one who was with M when she died in Skyfall.

 - What the Hell Is That Accent?: Brosnan's English accent is... inconsistent to say the least.
-Having said that, it makes sense for a half-Scottish half-Swiss character who's lived in England for several decades.

 - When He Smiles: It's rare, but when he does show a heartfelt smile, oh James...